MarkJGx/ALEXTMap/README.md

 # ALEXTMap
-Unreal Engine wrapper library for Microsoft's ML-enhanced map.
+Unreal Engine plugin that implements a wrapper for Microsoft's ML-enhanced map.
 > https://github.com/microsoft/ALEX

 This project uses git submodules, clone with `--recursive`